 *IFP Request for Proposals (includes all program requirements and instructions)

 *IFP Application Narrative (to be uploaded as an attachment to the e-form)

 *IFP E-form Application (link to BP Logix e-form)

-The deadline for proposals (submitted through BP Logix) is October 23, 2015, to your Department Chair, Program Director, or Supervisor and October 30, 2015, to Academic Affairs.
-This deadline is meant to target projects planned for Summer 2016.
+The deadline for proposals (submitted through BP Logix) is January 22, 2016, to your Department Chair, Program Director, or Supervisor and January 29, 2016, to Academic Affairs.
+This deadline is meant to target projects planned for late summer 2016 or Winterim 2017.
 Proposals will be reviewed by a committee of UW-Eau Claire faculty and staff with expertise or experience in collaborative research abroad and international education.
 The total number of programs funded depends on the number of applicants and quality of proposals.
 Academic Affairs will confirm awards within 6-7 weeks of application deadline.

 The International Fellows Program is open to current UW-Eau Claire faculty and academic staff with 0.50 FTE or greater appointments.
 Student researchers must be degree-seeking undergraduate students at UW-Eau Claire at the time of application and throughout the research project.
 Graduate students are not eligible for this Blugold Commitment funding.
 At least one student on the research team must have a minimum of one additional semester at UW-Eau Claire after the project is completed to help disseminate research on campus and to ensure research is completed.
 First time applications are encouraged and will be given preference.
 The receipt of funding one year does not guarantee funding in future years.
 Interested faculty and academic staff are encouraged to apply for other Blugold Commitment-funded immersion programs; however, each program proposal should be unique and date and time conflicts across the programs must be avoided.

 For additional information or questions: